 You want to avoid that when you cut the cord.
 In fact, you want to think of streaming as similar to managing your money.

-You want to maximize value and not overspend, otherwise you may spend more than you want.
-When you cancel cable you want to create a television budget and regularly revisit it to assure you’re not overspending.
+It’s important to maximize value and not overspend.
+When you cancel cable, you want to create a television budget and regularly revisit it to ensure you’re not overspending.

 For example, if you determine that you want to spend no more than $140 a month on streaming and internet, you start from there.

-Let’s assume you choose four streaming services that cost $70 total, but you’ve not watched anything on Netflix in two months.
+Let’s assume you choose four streaming services that cost $70 total, but you have not watched anything on Netflix in two months.

-If you have the Standard plan with Netflix, which is $15.49 at time of publishing, you can cancel that to recoup the cost.
+If you have the Standard plan with Netflix, which is $15.49 at the time of publishing, you can cancel that to recover the cost.

-This maximizes your streaming budget and makes sure you’re not spending on something you don’t use.
+Streaming services are contract-free.
+It’s okay to use a platform for a month to binge shows, then cancel it.
+This maximizes your streaming budget and ensures you’re not spending money on something you don’t use.

 Determine What Kind of Content You Want